gmarriott/what-george-saw/README.md

-# A blog example using Next.js, TypeScript and Markdown.
+# A personal blog using Next.js, TypeScript and Markdown.

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.